-Years of filming and over 200 hours of footage was compiled.
-From 1997 until 2003 Yeager spent many years editing over 6 different versions of the film.
-“Jimmy’s Story” was finally completed in 2003.
+From 1997 until 2003 Yeager edited over 6 different versions of the film.

-The film was quoted as being “epic in scale” and a “masterpiece”.
+The film was described as being “epic in scale” and a “masterpiece.”

-However, there was a major fallout with the press, that did not embrace Yeager’s media protest performance art.
+However, there was a major fallout with the press, that did not embrace Yeager’s performance art work.

-The press labeled Yeager’s performance simply as a “Hoax”.
+The press labeled Yeager’s performance art work simply as a “Hoax”.

-Miami New Times writer Greg Baker was also quoted about Yeager’s media protest saying that “I think Yeager wanted to use the media the achieve that end, tearing down the corrupt media industrial complex, which is contributing to the downfall of society, I am all for this sort of thing.
+Miami New Times writer Greg Baker was also quoted about Yeager’s media protest saying that “I think Yeager wanted to use the media to achieve that end, tearing down the corrupt media industrial complex, which is contributing to the downfall of society, I am all for this sort of thing.
 I don’t think anybody did anything wrong.”

-Over 20 years later, the media still tries to marginalize Yeager’s “media protests”, of course…, after all, they are “the media”.
+Over 20 years later, the media still tries to marginalize Yeager’s “media and pop culture protest”, of course…, after all, they are “the media”.

 A Perfect Song